eriktate/docshelf/README.md

 The API is configured to serve the UI as well, so you can reach the UI at `http://localhost:1337` for now.

-`parcel watch` is super finicky with Elm, for some reason, and occasionally totally fails to rebuild changes.
-Just something to keep in mind if you make changes to files in the `ui/` folder and don't see them reflected.
-You may need to re-run that command.

 *Note:* You'll need to create a user directly through the API in order to use the UI.